Return to Index

 - Whether you have other medical conditions

-- Your age, and therefore your overall risk of developing complications (the very young and the very old are most at risk)
+- Your age and overall risk of developing complications (the very young and the very old are most at risk)

 - Whether you are on medications that weaken your immune system